Top 7 challenges of mobile data management and analysis in App Store Connect and Google Play Console

 - Path: My apps > Choose an app > Activity > iOS > Reviews

 - Path: Choose an app > User feedback > Reviews

 We calculated that one short reply in Google Play Console takes about 10 seconds without using templates or auto-replies.
-If we assume that one support agent switches from app to app 10 times a day, that agent is losing out on time they could be used to reply to 20 additional reviews in App Store Connect and 18 extra ones in Google Play Console.
+Assuming that one support agent switches from app to app 10 times a day, by working in a review management tool that agent could have enough time to reply to 20 reviews in App Store Connect and 18 extra ones in Google Play Console.

 Google Play Console sends email notifications about new or updated reviews with direct links to the review.
 As you remember, you can only filter them by stars.
 You can't sort notifications by how critical reviews are, their country, version, or topic.
 Instead, you'll have to reply to them all and risk skipping over important messages in the chaos.